 Payment Plans Available

-Dr. Choi believes in conservative dentistry — we like to preserve as much of your original teeth as possible.
+As part of our family dental practice, Dr. Choi believes in conservative dentistry — we like to preserve as much of your original teeth as possible.
 Sometimes that means putting in crowns or veneers.
 The right choice will depend on your dental care needs.

-Both options are expensive — we understand.
+Both options (crowns vs. veneers) are expensive — we understand.
 And while they will likely be covered by your insurance plan, the cost can still be significant for a household budget.
 Fortunately, we offer a number of payment plans to help make the cost more affordable.
 We’re a family dentist who cares.